Car Window Tinting Laws in the UK

 - The front windscreen must allow a minimum of 75% light through.

-The front windscreen MUST allow a minimum of 75% light through and the front passenger windows; front side windows MUST allow a minimum of 70% light through.
+- The front side windows must allow a minimum of 70% light through.

-Both the front windscreen and front side windows MUST allow a minimum of 70% light through.
+- Both the front windscreen and front side windows must allow through a minimum of 70% light.

 Penalties for incorrectly tinted windows

 Firstly, it's worth mentioning that it's not just the car owner who could get into trouble for breaking the rules.
-If you fit or sell incorrectly tinted glass for a car, you could also be in trouble with the police.
+It's illegal to:

 If the police or Driver and Vehicle Standards Agency (DVSA) suspect a car of having illegally tinted windows, they'll measure the level of light passing through the glass with special equipment.
 If your windows break the rules you could: